wrldspawn/zero-eight-seven/README.md

 ### Pitfalls

 Configs from other sources will probably not work without modification with the plugin version of Stripper.
 See [this issue](https://github.com/tilgep/stripper/issues/2) for more information.

+## `map_cache.dat`

+`map_cache.dat` is a keyvalue file containing map metadata.
+It would typically be used by online functionality in Momentum Mod.

+It is entirely optional, but it adds extra metadata on the loading screen, HUD and scoreboard, such as tier and zones.

+Place in your `momentum` folder.